-Check Your Long Term Disability Policy
+Our Long Term Disability Attorney Can Review Your Policy

 Does your long term disability policy contain a discretionary clause that gives the insurance company broad discretion to deny claims?
 If so, tell your employer that it should change its policy.
 If you are not sure, send your policy to our Kansas City long term disability attorney.
 Our attorney and legal team would be happy to review your LTD policy to confirm if this language exists and the standard that will apply to your benefit claim.

-If you have received a denial of long term disability benefits, contact us at 816-203-0143 and we will review your denial letter for free.
+1. Contact us at 816-203-0143 and we will review your denial letter for free.
 There is no obligation to hire our firm, but we will provide you with guidance on next steps to consider if you are thinking about appealing the denial.
 If you have been denied benefits, we strongly recommend you hire an attorney experienced in ERISA claims due to different nuances in this law, such as the abuse of discretion standard.